nxp-mcuxpresso/mcuxsdk-doc/boards/evkmimxrt1060/index.rst

 Overview
 ********

-The NXP MIMXRT1060-EVK is a development board for the i.MX MIMXRT1062 and MIMXRT1061 600 MHz 32-bit ARM® Cortex®-M7 MCUs.
+The NXP MIMXRT1060-EVK is a development board for the i.MX MIMXRT1062 and MIMXRT1061 600 MHz 32-bit ARM Cortex-M7 MCUs.

 .. image:: ./evkmimxrt1060.png